PhPotier/captainShortener/README.md

 <p>
     {base_url}/stats/
     <br/>
-    Display stats for numbers of rediction for each Urls
+    Display stats for numbers of redirection for each Urls
 </p>
 <p>
     {base_url}/all/